Culture statistics - international trade in cultural goods

 Import — China the biggest EU partner but losing importance

 The highest proportion of extra-EU imports of cultural goods in 2016 was from China (mostly films, videos, video games and consoles), although this proportion decreased from 34 % in 2011 to 26 % in 2016 (see Figure 8).
 China was followed by Switzerland, whose share increased from 15 % in 2011 to 23 % in 2016 (mostly made up of jewellery articles) and overtook the United States (22 %).
 Mexico (which had been ranked tenth biggest source of imports of cultural goods in 2011 disappeared from the top 10 ranking in 2016 and was replaced by United Arab Emirates.
 Overall, sources of imports were more concentrated than destinations of exports: in 2016, the EU’s top 10 partners accounted for 93 % of its cultural imports.

 Eurostat compiles data on international trade in cultural goods from its Comext database, which contains statistics on international trade in goods for the EU Member States, EFTA countries and candidate countries.

 Comext database includes statistics on international trade in tangible goods.
 ‘Goods’ means all movable property (including gas and electricity).
-They are classified according to several product classifications, which allows comparisons at EU and also at wider international level.
+They are classified according to several product classifications what allows comparisons at EU and also at wider international level.
 Among the most commonly used classifications are the Harmonized System (HS) and the Combined Nomenclature (CN).
 The HS is specifically created for international trade purposes and uses six-digit product codes at the lowest level.
 The CN classification is designed to meet the needs of EU international trade statistics.
 It extends to eight-digit codes, of which the first six digits are identical to those in the HS.